ojalaquellueva/gadm/README.md

 ## Overview

 Creates & populates a local postgres instance of the Global Administrative Areas(GADM) Database (www.gadm.org).
-Downloads entire GADM world database as Geopackage and imports to PostgreSQL database 'gadm'.
-Optionally changes ownership to an admin-level user and adds one read-only user, as specified in parameter file.
-Optionally populates additional columns consisting of standardized political division names according to Geonames (www.geonames.org).
-Names standardized using the Geographic Name Resolution Service (GNRS, https://github.com/ojalaquellueva/gnrs.git).
+Downloads GADM world database as Geopackage and imports to PostgreSQL.
+Optionally, can changes ownership to an admin-level user and adds one or more read-only users.

+Two optional standardization steps link GADM to Geonames (www.geonames.org) political divisions.
+Option 1 links directly by matching on ISO 3166-2 and HASC codes.
+Option 2 uses the GNRS (https://github.com/ojalaquellueva/gnrs.git) to perform both exact and fuzzy matching to geonames.
+Either step populates additional columns of standardized political division identifiers and names according to Geonames.

 ## Software